bearsunday/bearsunday.github.io/manuals/1.0/en/psr7.md

 # PSR-7

 You can get server side request information using [PSR7 HTTP message interface](https://www.php-fig.org/psr/psr-7/).
-Also you can run BEAR.Sunday application as PSR 7 middleware.
+Also, you can run BEAR.Sunday application as PSR 7 middleware.

 ## HTTP Request